Mhicks2901/osticket-prereqs/README.md

    </P>

    - Make sure the Internet Information Services box is checked.
-   - Then turn on the World Wide Web Services is checked.
+   - Check World Wide Web Services box.
-   - Then go into the Application Development Features and then check the CGI box.
+   - In the Application Development Features check the CGI box.
 Collapse that folder
-   - Then go into Common HTTP Features and make sure ALL folders are checked.
+   - Go into Common HTTP Features and make sure ALL folders are checked.
 Then okay and wait for the files to be installed

 - From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 - From the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)